 Cryotherapy for Celebrities

 Self-help guru Tony Robbins is 57 years old, and his empowerment events such as Unleash the Power Within famously see him presenting on stage for over 50 hours in just four days.
 During this time he covers in excess of 35 kilometres and is constantly on his feet.
-To combat muscle swelling and fatigue, Robbins uses cryotherapy daily, and has also had a chamber installed at home for regular treatments.
+To help combat muscle swelling and fatigue, Robbins uses cryotherapy daily, and has also had a chamber installed at home for regular treatments.

 Cryotherapy for You